pschweiss2/fa2pa/README.md

 For what to switch On - You need to split your data again to find the field Names, using the expression builder to split with the = as the delimiter and the [0] tells the expression you want the first element of the array that is returend.
 In short this is saying split the items from the Apply to each loop and give me what's on the left hand side of the = sign.

 ### 6) Initialize your variables
+We need to initialize all the variables we will need prior to parsing the form content.
+Add a Variable / Initialize Variable element for of each of the form variables to be extracted.
+In my use case they are all type String, but you can adjust that based on your use case.

+### 7) Set your variables
 Here's the part that depending on the size of your form can get tedious and full disclosure, there is most likely a more efficient way to do this, but this is what worked for me.
 Please feel free to comment with any ideas here!
 Inside the switch element we will define each field name and what do it if that field name is found in the loop.
 To do this click the plus icon under the Switch.
 In the picture below we are talking about the plus icon on the LEFT </br>
 <img src="https://github.com/user-attachments/assets/8c515fde-3946-4d5b-a54f-c9a141dc1add" width="300"> </br>